nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Without Foreman, in order to run Campoutz locally, we would use two terminal, one to execute the Rails API server `$rails s -p 3001` and the other to execute webpac dev server `$npm star`

-To simplify the boot up, we install Foreman to run the app with a single command.
+To simplify the boot up, we will install Foreman to run the app with a single command.

-Set up Foreman:
+### Set up Foreman:

 Install Foreman gem: `$gem install Foreman`